22 Surprising Things You Wouldn’t Think to Grill—But Should

 Barbecue evangelist Steven Raichlen, author of Best Ribs Ever, gives the orange tubers a treatment he calls smoke-roast-combining the two cooking techniques for a creamy, honeyed potato that’s not overly sugary.
 He recommends coating whole sweet potatoes with butter and placing over medium-high heat until the skins are browned and the flesh tender, about 40 minutes to 1 hour.
 Remove, slice lengthwise, and top with butter and brown sugar.

-These sweet potato fries are great as a side dish, a snack or serve them as an appetizer with a dip.
+These sweet potato fries are great as a side dish or snack!

 Skewer chunks of thick-cut bacon on wooden or metal sticks, and grill over indirect heat, says Fine Cooking.
 Toss into salads, serve atop burgers, or add grilled pineapple and eat straight-up as an appetizer.

 Hosting a backyard bash?
 These summer grilling recipes—covering everything from baby back ribs to seafood to vegetables and fruits—are sure to satisfy every guest’s appetite.

 Iron Chef Cat Cora gently grills avocado halves, then scoops the flesh into guacamole that’s extra smoky and savoury.